SillyVoices/CatalogMainScript/README.md

 crashes the player if you use the blind command and the blind snowflake some how get destroyed

 Attempts to korblox while anchored

+# Yes, I made this script

+Nobody believe me for some reason

 # My rant

 Everyone in Catalog Heaven Hates me!!!!!!!!!
 I dont care any more. -- July 27 2025